lukerbs/InferenceUtils/docs/MODEL_PREFLIGHT_INTERNALS.md

 ## Model Inspection

 The goal of model inspection is to extract **architectural metadata** required for memory estimation.
+All parsing logic is centralized in the `MetadataParser` class (`src/edgekit/models/metadata_parser.py`), which ensures consistent behavior across local and remote inspection paths.
+The parser produces a standardized `ModelMetadata` dataclass that serves as the single source of truth for architectural parameters throughout the estimation pipeline.

 The key values are:

 | Field | Purpose |
 |-------|---------|